jake-small/jake-small.github.io/index.markdown

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
 [GitHub Link](https://github.com/jake-small/rps-ninja "jake-small/rps")

 This rock paper scissors bot is my go to project when learning a new language.
 In this case it's built with javascript ES6 using React with the help of [create-react-app](https://github.com/facebook/create-react-app).
 The bot creates a [Markov Chain](https://deepai.org/machine-learning-glossary-and-terms/markov-chain) as it plays in order to predict what it thinks the opponent will play next.
 For example, the most basic version of the bot makes its decision like this: given that the opponent played Rock last turn, and that they usually play Scissors after Rock, I will choose Rock next game.
 The bot currently used by this site is a slightly more advanced version of that.
 If you're interested in how it works, check out the bots folder in the repository [here](https://github.com/jake-small/rps-ninja/tree/master/src/services/bots).
 Going forward I want to provide the ability for users to select which bots to play against and to select which rule set to use ([Rock Paper Scissors Lizard Spock](http://www.samkass.com/theories/RPSSL.html) for instance).
-In addition I'd like to include an explanation section with a visualization of the current state of the Markov Chain.
+In addition, I'd like to include an explanation section with a visualization of the current state of the Markov Chain.

 <br />